 The Bloomsbury Hotel’s alfresco restaurant is a foliage filled hideaway just minutes from Tottenham Court Road and perfect for a late breakfast, early dinner and everything in between.

-Time to mention the best fine-dining places in London.
+Time to mention the best fine-dining places in London, including Michelin star restaurants and course tasting menus.
 All these restaurants are over £50, but they are totally worth it.

-For pastel elegance along the River Thames, pop to Spring in the impressive Somerset House.
+Among the best restaurants in London with a view, Spring offers pastel elegance along the River Thames in the impressive Somerset House.

 A seasonal menu is packed with stunning dishes created by top Chef Skye Gyngell.